Statement of Purpose

 We follow the National Birth-to-Three Framework and the Early Years Foundation Phase Curriculum.
 Learning through play is a central principle.
 This means allowing children the freedom to explore the world around them.
 As practitioners, we make careful observations so that each child can be guided towards the next step in their learning.
 Each child has an individual learning journey filled with photos and examples of their learning that stays with them throughout their time at nursery.
 Parents are invited and encouraged to contribute to their child’s learning journeys by providing information on experiences and activities their child has been involved with away from the setting.

 Meadowbank Day Nursery is an English Speaking Nursery, however all staff use incidental Welsh which is spoken on a daily basis.
 This consists of songs and phrases.

-There is one registered person (RP) – Claire Pudney and two people in charge (PiCs)- Claire Pudney (Nursery Manager) and Nicola Pritchard (Deputy Manager) who are responsible for the day to day running of the service.
+There is one registered person (RP) – Claire Pudney and two people in charge (PiCs)- Claire Pudney (Nursery Manager) and Lindsey Hadley (Deputy Manager) who are responsible for the day to day running of the service.

 Full day 8.00am-6.00pm